 Herbs and spices

-• Herbs and spices (fresh or dried) (such as basil, cayenne pepper, chilli, cinnamon, coriander, cumin, curry, garlic, ginger, lemon grass, mint, nutmeg, oregano, paprika, parsley, rosemary, saffron, thyme and turmeric) add flavour to meals instead of using salt.
+• Herbs and spices (fresh or dried) (such as basil, cayenne pepper, chili, cinnamon, coriander, cumin, curry, garlic, ginger, lemon grass, mint, nutmeg, oregano, paprika, parsley, rosemary, saffron, thyme and turmeric) add flavor to meals instead of using salt.
 The list is endless – choose and use as desired.

 • When using dried herbs, avoid those labelled “seasoning”, as they contain salt